Baseball programs guide

 Divisions

-- High school (high school freshmen through seniors)
+- Upper school (high school freshmen through seniors)

 These divisions align with common transition points or steps in the development of young baseball players, corresponding with changes in physical maturity, athletic ability, baseball skill, field sizes, and game rules.

 Within each division we may field multiple rosters in a particular season, either at a given playing age or across multiple playing ages.
-For example, in the 12U Division we may field 12U “Red” and 12U “Blue” rosters; alternatively, we may field one 12U roster and another 11U roster.
+For example, in the upper school division we may field varsity, junior varsity, and freshman/sophomore teams.
 From time to time, particularly at younger playing ages, we may form practice-only rosters or attach a practice squad to a game roster.
 We make these determinations on a season-to-season basis in accordance with player evaluations, availability, and development needs.

 As an organization, we welcome players who have a playing age of at least six years by April 30 of a given year but not more than eighteen years by September 1 of a given year.
 This means, for example, that a player who turns nineteen years of age on September 2 or later of a given year would still be age-eligible for high school play, but one who has reached age nineteen on or before September 1 would be ineligible.